jeroenooms/opencpu-pages/_posts/2014-05-22-opencpu-ruby-gem.md

 layout: post
 title: "OpenCPU Gem for Ruby"
 category: posts
-description: "Roqua wrapper for the OpenCPU API"
+description: "Wrapper Gem for the OpenCPU API"
 cover: "containers.jpg"
 ---

-The guys from [roqua.nl](http://roqua.nl/) are working on a [OpenCPU API Gem](https://github.com/roqua/opencpu/).
-This API wrapper provides a pretty nice basis for building R web applications with Ruby.
+The guys from [roqua.nl](http://roqua.nl/) are working on a [OpenCPU wrapper Gem](https://github.com/roqua/opencpu/).
+This simple API client provides a pretty nice basis for building R web applications with Ruby.
 A minimal example from the readme:

 {% highlight ruby %}
 client.execute :digest, :hmac, { key: 'foo', object: 'bar', algo: 'md5' }